Torriano Meeting House : November Sunday 25th 2018 - Prose Poem Poetics

 An event part of the legendary Torriano Meeting House reading series, started in 1983 by John Rety and Susan Hill, this unique event will celebrate and explore poetry that places itself next to and against prose and poetics, exploring what poetry is by evoking what it is not.
 With Linda Black, Andrew Wells, Alison Graham, Julia Rose Lewis, Gareth Evans, Susie Campbell, Adriana Diaz Enciso, Mischa Foster Poole, Fabian Peake, SJ Fowler, Robert Vas Dias and Chrissy Williams.

 "Torriano Meeting House is a user-funded grass-roots volunteer-run arts and community organisation in Kentish Town.
 We are best known for our poetry events but we have many other long running strands including storytelling for adults, writing and storytelling workshops, hosting local political campaigning groups, theatrical events, left wing folk club, and we very much support grass-roots creativity and social change."

-This event will also serve as the launch for "It Won't Go Well - Selected articles of SJ Fowler" from Kingston University Press.
+This event also served as the launch for "It Won't Go Well - Selected articles of SJ Fowler" from Kingston University Press.